Elisabetta Gonzaga

 Elisabetta Gonzaga (1471–1526) was a noblewoman of the Italian Renaissance, the Duchess of Urbino by marriage to Duke Guidobaldo da Montefeltro.
-Because her husband was impotent, Elisabetta never had children of her own, but did adopt her husband's nephew and heir, Francesco Maria I della Rovere.
+Because her husband was impotent, Elisabetta never had children of her own, but adopted her husband's nephew and heir, Francesco Maria I della Rovere.
 She was renowned for her cultured and virtuous life.

 Life

-Elisabetta was born in Mantua, Italy, the second daughter of Federico I Gonzaga, Marquess of Mantua and Margaret of Wittelsbach.
+Elisabetta was born in Mantua, Italy, the second daughter of Federico I Gonzaga, Marquess of Mantua and Margaret of Bavaria, Marchioness of Mantua.
 A member of the House of Gonzaga, she was a sister of Francesco II Gonzaga, Marquess of Mantua.

 She married Guidobaldo da Montefeltro, the duke of Urbino, in 1489.
 Guidobaldo was sickly and impotent, and they had no children, but Elisabetta refused to divorce him and nursed him through his illnesses.
-After his death, Elisabetta refused to marry.
+After his death, Elisabetta refused to remarry.

 Elisabetta's education led her to a life in the company of some the greatest minds of late 15th century Italy.
 Her court attracted writers, artists, and scholars.
 Her nobility gave her contact and involvement in the power politics of 16th century Italy.
 She was the sister-in-law of Isabella d'Este, an influential Renaissance patron and political figure.
 Despite having poor health, Elisabetta was known to be a great horsewoman and would frequently attend hunts in the countryside around Urbino.

 On 21 June 1502 Cesare Borgia occupied Urbino, putting to flight Guidobaldo and forcing Elisabetta to remain in Mantua, where she had been staying as a guest.
 She remained there until 1503 and then joined Guidobaldo in Venice.
 They were restored to power in 1504.
 Having no children they adopted in the same year Francesco Maria I della Rovere, the child of Guidobaldo's sister, who was then fourteen, to secure the succession.

-In 1502 Elisabetta reluctantly accompanied Lucrezia Borgia on her journey to Ferrara, where Lucrezia was married to Alfonso I d'Este.
+In 1502, Elisabetta reluctantly accompanied Lucrezia Borgia on her journey to Ferrara, where Lucrezia was married to Alfonso I d'Este.
 An eyewitness described her at the wedding thus: